Pallet wood is often used to make accent walls and furniture projects, but there are a few things to consider before you start building with pallets.

-Pallets can be found free for the taking just about anywhere you look.
-Along the side of the road, behind stores and near warehouses.
-No matter if your goal is to save money or to be green by recycling many DIYers are using pallet wood for their DIY projects.
-But there are some things to consider before working with pallets.
+Pallets are available for free just about everywhere.
+I’ve seen them along the side of the road, behind stores, and near warehouses.
+Some DIYers use pallets to save money.
+Others use pallets because they enjoy recycling.
+And some just like the weathered look of pallet wood.
+Whatever the reason, there are a few things to consider before building with pallets.
 Are pallets safe to use?
 How will you take them apart?
 How do you get the nails out?
-We’ll explore all of these questions and a few more as we look at using pallets for DIY projects.
+We’ll explore all of these questions and a few more as we look at using pallets to build DIY projects.

-Helping me today with this look at the pros and cons of using pallet wood is my friend Alison.
-Alison is an avid DIYer, lover of home decor and has used pallet wood to create two accent pallet walls.
+Helping me today with this look at the pros and cons of building with pallet wood is my friend Alison.
+Alison is an avid DIYer, lover of home decor, and has used pallets to build two accent walls.
 She’s a self-described “pallet wall pro”!
 Alison said, “My project turned out to be one of the reasons the buyer bought my house so quickly AND above the asking price!”
-Needless to say, I’m excited to have Alison here to share her pallet knowledge with us.
+I’m excited to have Alison here to share her knowledge of pallets with us.

 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

-Pallets Come with Pros and Cons for DIY Projects
+Building with Pallets Has Pros and Cons for DIY Projects

 Are Pallets Safe to Use?

-I’ve read back in the day pallets were treated with chemicals to make them last longer.
-I’ve also read that newer pallets are no longer treated with those chemicals, which is good news because breathing in sawdust impregnated with chemicals is not a good idea.
+In the past, pallets were treated with chemicals to make them last longer.
+Newer pallets are no longer treated with those chemicals.
+This is good news because breathing in sawdust that was saturated with chemicals is not good for our lungs.

-But here’s something else to think about and what Alison refers to as the “ick factor”.
-What was transported on the pallets you’re touching, taking apart and cutting?
-Was it a dangerous chemical that could have leaked onto the pallet?
-Was it in a warehouse with food where mice or big, giant rats were running around making… um… “waste” on the pallets?
-Rodent droppings and rodent urine can contain viruses which can be dangerous to humans.
+But there’s something else to think about.
+It’s what Alison refers to as the “ick factor”.
+What was transported on the pallets that you’re using?
+Was it a dangerous chemical that may have leaked onto the pallet?
+Was it in a warehouse with mice or rats?
+This Mayo Clinic article says rodent droppings and rodent urine can contain viruses that are dangerous to humans.

 How Will You Get Pallets to Your Workshop?